 If you don’t have a mesh spoon, you can also break up the miso paste by placing it in a small heatproof bowl or ladle and whisking it with a few tablespoons of broth.
 Once it’s smooth, simply pour it back into the pot.

-After incorporating the miso, do not let it boil and try to avoid simmering for too long.
-If you boil the soup, the taste of the miso will begin to deteriorate and the aroma will be lost.
+After incorporating the miso, do not let it boil; try to avoid simmering for too long.
+If you boil the soup, the taste of the miso will begin to deteriorate, and the aroma will be lost.

-It is said that miso soup is most fragrant when it is cooked slightly weaker than boiling, this is why I recommend setting the heat to the lowest setting before adding the miso paste.
-Apparently, the temperature at which miso soup tastes the best is about 75°C (165°F).
+It is said that miso soup is most fragrant when cooked slightly weaker than boiling; this is why I recommend setting the heat to the lowest before adding the miso paste.
+Miso soup tastes best at about 75°C (165°F).

-If you need to reheat the soup, I recommend heating it over a medium setting and then turning it off just before it starts to boil.
+If you need to reheat the soup, I recommend heating it over a medium setting and turning it off just before it boils.

 Simmer for a few minutes and then dish up!